 Most of the products we use are transported by trucks and trains with diesel engines, and most construction and farming equipment also have diesel engines.
 As a transportation fuel, diesel fuel offers a wide range of performance, efficiency, and safety features.
 Diesel fuel also has a greater energy density than other liquid fuels, so it provides more useful energy per unit of volume.

 In 2017, diesel fuel accounted for about 21% of the petroleum fuels consumed by the U.S. transportation sector.

 Diesel engines in trucks, trains, boats, and barges help transport nearly all products people consume.
 Diesel fuel is commonly used in public buses and school buses.

 Diesel fuel powers most of the farm and construction equipment in the United States.
 The construction industry also depends on the power diesel fuel provides.
 Diesel engines can do demanding construction work, such as lifting steel beams, digging foundations and trenches, drilling wells, paving roads, and moving soil safely and efficiently.

 The U.S. military uses diesel fuel in tanks and trucks because diesel fuel is less flammable and less explosive than other fuels.
 Diesel engines are also less likely to stall than gasoline-fueled engines.

 Diesel fuel is also used in diesel engine generators to generate electricity.
 Many industrial facilities, large buildings, institutional facilities, hospitals, and electric utilities have diesel generators for backup and emergency power supply.
-Most remote villages in Alaska use diesel generators for their electricity.
+Most remote villages in Alaska use diesel generators as the primary source of electricity.